 (United States, 1937 – 1978)

 Boucher jewelry, which emphasized “real look” styles, is known for its innovative designs and exceptional quality.
-His pieces typically feature intricate metalwork, rhinestones that resemble real gemstones, top quality faux pearls and colorful enamel work.
+His pieces typically featured intricate metalwork, rhinestones that resembled real gemstones, top-quality faux pearls, and colorful enamel work.
 Boucher jewelry was in the medium- to high-price range and was sold in the finest department stores and boutiques.

 Designs in the 1950s followed the trend for elegant, classic-looking pieces that resembled fine jewelry; necklaces, bracelets and earrings were more popular than brooches during that period.
 In 1955, the “Marboux” line of less-expensive tailored and resort jewelry was introduced.
 Boucher combined cabochon pastes with small faceted rhinestones to create very intricate designs in the 1960s.

 Marcel Boucher designed six mechanisms for mounting a pair of dress/fur clips to be worn as a brooch – what we call double-clip brooches.
 Two were patented while he worked for Mazer; four, after he formed his own firm.
 You can see the last of these utility patents here.

 (United States, 1939 – 1976)

 Hattie Carnegie (1886-1956) was born Henrietta Kanengeiser in Vienna, Austria, the second of seven children.
 She immigrated to the U.S. around 1900, to join her father on the Lower East Side of Manhattan.
 After he died, she had to leave school to work, first as a messenger girl at Macy’s, and later in their millinery workroom and dress house.
 In 1909, after changing her name to Hattie Carnegie, she opened her first shop on East Tenth Street with Rose Roth, a seamstress who made the garments while Carnegie designed the hats.
 The shop was a success, and the women incorporated in 1913 and moved to West Eighty-sixth Street.
 By the end of World War I, Carnegie bought out her partner, established Hattie Carnegie, Inc., and shifted the business from original creations to the sale and restyling of French couture.